Boomba Rec biography (1998)

 After 4 years of work and silence the new LP, the 5th album called It's a Miracle is released on the young European label Pale Blue.
 An ironical and prophetic title:

 Yes it's a miracle to be back after such a long absence (quite unusual for the band) and yes it's a miracle because this album is a real wonder, a miracle for ears and soul.

-You will find all of Chokebore's trademarks: a singular and sensitive voice, poetry in words, unexpected rhythms and lightening guitars.
+You will find all of Chokebore's trademarks: a singular and sensitive voice, poetry in words, unexpected rhythms, and lightening guitars.
 But more than these, you will find a new face of their music: more mature and introspective, more sensitive and personal, less sad too.
-This change is due to the intrusion of piano, folk guitar, backing vocals and singing mastery.
-These new arrangements open different horizons to Chokebore: more pop, the energy is fully controled to catch your attention at the right moment.
+This change is due to the intrusion of piano, folk guitar, backing vocals, and singing mastery.
+These new arrangements open different horizons to Chokebore: more pop, the energy is fully controlled to catch your attention at the right moment.